rebeccabilbro/rebeccabilbro.github.io/_posts/2021-02-06-embedded-binaries-for-go.md

 `pkger` is a tool for embedding static files into Go binaries and was intended as a replacement for [gobuffalo/packr](https://github.com/gobuffalo/packr)).
 Use the `pkger` command to package files and the `parser` tool to access them after packaging.
 The API is modeled on the `os` package in the Go standard lib.

 # [esc](https://github.com/mjibson/esc/)
-`esc` embeds files into Go programs and provides http.FileSystem interfaces to them.
+`esc` embeds files into Go programs and provides `http.FileSystem` interfaces to them.
 It adds all named files or files recursively under named directories at the path specified.
-The output file provides an http.FileSystem interface with zero dependencies on packages outside the standard library.
-After producing an output file, the assets may be accessed with the FS() function.
+The output file provides an `http.FileSystem` interface with zero dependencies on packages outside the Go standard lib.
+After producing an output file, the assets may be accessed with the `FS()` function. `esc` appears to have had a very loyal following but has not been updated for over a year.

+At the time of this writing the original `go-bindata` and `pckgr` libraries have the most stars on Github, though given that it is the trust choice of Homebrew, I'd recommend using the [kevinburke/go-bindata](https://github.com/kevinburke/go-bindata) package.

 ## References